Associate Professor Christine Armstrong, Chair

 Students minoring in French must take six courses beyond FREN 211: FREN 213, FREN 214, FREN 215 or FREN 305, and three advanced courses in literature, culture, or language, at least one of which must be either FREN 311 or FREN 312.

 Additional Points of Interest

 The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player and document camera.
-The Lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions on authentic materials published on the Internet.
+It also has a VIA Connect PRO which is a wireless collaboration and presentation solution that makes sharing and presenting easier for all computers in the room.
+The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions of authentic materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars that use a variety of digital materials for class discussion.

 General Department Regulations Students planning to major in the Department are advised to begin course work in the first year.
 Those who wish to fulfill the basic requirement in language by continuing one begun in secondary school will find it advantageous to begin their course work in the first year.
 Whether students satisfy the language requirement by continuing with their secondary-school language or by taking up a new language, the Department of Modern Languages strongly recommends that students complete their language requirement by the end of their sophomore year.

 The Language and Culture Program This exciting residential option gives students the opportunity to hone their language skills and to participate in special cultural events.
-Students who choose this residential option will live in a small community of their peers who share their enthusiasm for languages and cultures.
+Students who choose this residential option will live in close community with their peers who share their enthusiasm for languages and cultures.
 Extracurricular activities and programming in the Language House support language acquisition and permit a closer relationship with professors and language assistants from the Department of Modern Languages.